ttab/elephant-repository/README.md

 Start a local minio instance and the necessary buckets using `mage s3:minio s3:bucket elephant-archive s3:bucket elephant-assets`.

-Queries are defined in "./postgres/query.sql" and are compiled using [sqlc](https://sqlc.dev/) to a `Queries` struct in "./postgres/query.go".
-Run `make sql:generate` to compile queries.
+Queries are defined in "./postgres/query.sql" and are compiled using [sqlc](https://sqlc.dev/) to a `Queries` struct in "./postgres/query.sql.go".
+Run `mage sql:generate` to compile queries.

 Use `mage sql:rollback 0` to undo all migrations, to migrate to a specific version, f.ex.
 7, use `mage sql:rollback 7`.

-Connect to the local database using `psql $(mage connstring)` or `psql postgres://elephant-repository:pass@localhost/elephant-repository`.
+Connect to the local database using `psql $(mage sql:connString)` or `psql postgres://elephant-repository:pass@localhost/elephant-repository`.

 ### Introduction to the schema